Home Page: Quantum Study Bible

 (Cuz I know a secret.
 We’re all broken in our own way.)

-Set up for 9 Chemo treatments plus a pump that pumped chemo directly into my body 24 hours a day, 7 days a week.
+Set up for 9 Chemo treatments plus a pump that pumps chemo directly into my body 24 hours a day, 7 days a week.
 I heard the pump “clacking” all night and yet I curled up around it knowing God was in control and slept like a baby.
 I always thought I would lose my mind if I ever was diagnosed with Cancer but the presence of Jesus was right beside me.

 My friend shaved my head in our backyard.
 I didn’t want to wake up with my hair on my pillow.